jamesmcm/jamesmcm.github.io/source/_posts/2020-10-11-programming-projects.markdown

 ---

-Doing projects is often the best way to get more programming experience and learn new concepts and problem domains.
-However, a common issue for beginner and intermediate programmers is finding feasible projects of a reasonable scope that can be completed in a few weekends.
+Doing projects is often the best way to get more programming experience and learn about new concepts and problem domains.
+However, a common issue is finding feasible projects of a reasonable scope that can produce something useful in a few weekends.

-In this post I will list some classic project ideas for beginner and intermediate programmers (most of which should be achievable in 2-3 weekends), along with many other project ideas I've had but have never had time to implement (and a few which I did!).
+In this post I will list some classic project ideas for beginner and intermediate programmers (most of which should be achievable in 2-3 weekends), along with many other project ideas I've had but have never had time to implement (and a few which I did).

-There are many long lists of project ideas available on Github, like [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) and [100 Projects of Code](https://github.com/aceking007/100ProjectsOfCode) but these often lack a real description and justification of the project, so I thought I'd go more in-depth with different project ideas in this article.
+There are many long lists of project ideas available on Github, like [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) and [100 Projects of Code](https://github.com/aceking007/100ProjectsOfCode) but these often lack a real description and justification of the projects.
+In this article I will go more in-depth with the different project ideas.

 Within each section the projects are ordered in ascending difficulty / time investment.